A Fantastic Starbucks Customer Experience Story

 JANUARY 3, 2012

 This is a guest post by Jeff Barrett.
 There is a fear, in Advertising, that crowdsourcing will eliminate or decrease the need for some services.
 Embrace it.
 In the past year I have worked on a dozen campaigns that have incorporated elements of crowd-sourcing.
-They have consistently doubled or tripled the ROI of a conventional campaign.
-Make something a strength before it becomes a weakness.

 30 Resources and Tips for Using Pinterest to Market Your Business